Last Updated on

 The funny this is, if locals are having a conversation, it is most likely taking place in English, not German.
 ‘Locals’ are just the hodge podge mix of expats who got here before you from around the world.
 We heard English everywhere.

 Expats and foreigners of all kinds have always felt at home in Berlin.
-After WWII, Turkish immigrants came to West Berlin as extra labor to help construct the wall, while East Berlin welcomed their fellow communist Vietnamese comrades to work.
+Turkish immigrants came to West Berlin as extra labor in the 1960s, while East Berlin welcomed their fellow communist Vietnamese comrades during and after the Vietnam War.
 Today, those two communities are very large and integrated into Berlin’s fabric.